fbnlsr/my-website/content/blog/2020-04-21-get-rid-of-the-fouc/index.md

 This will not only make this W3C compliant, but since we've added a bit of JavaScript in the body of our document, the dummy JS code we added earlier becomes obsolete!
 So now, everybody's happy, and we can finally grab a fresh glass of water and enjoy the sun.

 ![Seal of approval](sealofapproval.jpg)

+**Update 05/06/2021:** Thanks to [Moritz Profitlich](https://profitlich.ch/) for correcting a small typo in the source code of this article! 😄